Addendum for Infection Prevention and Control within Neonatal Settings (NNU)

 Transfers to other units during incidents or outbreaks should be avoided, where possible; however this should take into consideration the clinical needs of neonates, and any practical or logistical issues for parents/carers.

-Due to the vulnerability of some neonates the use of tap water for personal care requires consideration and this is outlined in Guidance for neonatal units (NNUs) (levels 1, 2 & 3), adult and paediatric intensive care units (ICUs) in Scotland to minimise the risk of Pseudomonas aeruginosa infection from water.
+Due to the vulnerability of some neonates the use of tap water for personal care requires consideration and this is outlined in Chapter 4, 4.1.3 Safe clinical care of the NIPCM.
 For example, an assessment should be made on the neonate’s condition and whether tap water can be used or if an alternative, such as sterile water, is considered more appropriate.

 In addition incubators/cots should not be placed near any water source where spraying or splashing may occur.